prometheusresearch/baseline-codebase/src/rex.forms/doc/web_form_configuration.rst

                      datePicker     date*                   TBD
                      timePicker     time*                   TBD
                      dateTimePicker dateTime*               TBD
+                     recordList     recordList*             A complex widget that allows the editing of repeated sets of questions in a vertically-scrolling fashion. matrix         matrix*                 A grid of Fields where the Questions are presented horizontally and repeated for each row in the matrix.
                      ============== ======================= ===========

                      Field types notated with a ``*`` use that widget by default.